SURE FOOT EQUINE STABILITY PROGRAM

 I can’t get into the store.
 Can you help me?

 Sometimes the store will not recognize your user name and password.
 Please check that you have entered your information correctly.
-If the problem persists please contact the office.
-We can try to solve the problem and/or you can place your order by phone.
-540-675-2285, email@example.com.
+If the problem persists please contact the office and we can try to solve the problem and/or you can place your order by phone.
+540-675-2285 or email firstname.lastname@example.org.

 Do you make a version for dogs, or is there a way to adapt the equine version for a larger canine?